• Skip to main content

 Choosing to hire a developer to fix your theme is typically a good choice if:

-• your website is relatively new.
+• Your website is relatively new.

-• there are minimal accessibility problems in the theme and starting over would be considerably more expensive.
+• There are minimal accessibility problems in the theme, and starting over would be considerably more expensive.

-Resources If You Want to Make Fixes Yourself
+Resources if You Want to Make Fixes Yourself

 • WordPress Theme Development Codex